nobitagit/blog/_posts/2019-8-20-Why-I-stopped-spreading-props-react.md

 );
 ```

 If we try that the component will work just the same.
-The problem we just introduced may not be apparent for now, but we have lost control over which prop our underlying 'input' will receive.
-Try this and you will see that 'randomProp' will be happily forwarded to '<input />' itself.
+The problem we just introduced may not be apparent for now, but we have lost control over which prop our underlying `input` will receive.
+Try this and you will see that 'randomProp' will be happily forwarded to `<input />` itself.

 ```jsx
 <SomeInput onChange={alert} randomProp={2} />